containerd/containerd/docs/namespaces.md

----
-title: containerd Namespaces and Multi-Tenancy
+# containerd Namespaces and Multi-Tenancy
-draft: true
----

 containerd offers a fully namespaced API so multiple consumers can all use a single containerd instance without conflicting with one another.
 Namespaces allow multi-tenancy within a single daemon.
 This removes the need for the common pattern of using nested containers to achieve this separation.